 Steroid injections may be recommended if pain is persistent and nothing else is working.
 It is important to remember that the pain relief that steroid injections provide may be short lived and they must be followed up with physiotherapy.

-The injections involve a mixture of local anaesthetic and corticosteroid (a potent anti-inflammatory) is injected under the guidance of a real-time ultrasound scan.
+The injection involves a mixture of local anaesthetic and corticosteroid (a potent anti-inflammatory) and is injected under ultrasound guidance.
 This is to ensure the affected area is accurately targeted.
-Research has shown that guided injections are more accurate and are more effective at reducing pain than non-guided injections.

 Ultrasound guided platelet-rich-plasma (PRP) injection for tennis elbow

 PRP requires a small amount of blood to be extracted from a vein in your arm.
 This is then spun at high speeds in a centrifuge machine to separate the PRP from the other blood molecules.
-The PRP is then injected, under ultrasound guidance, in and around the forearm extensor tendons to target the most affected regions.
-PRP has powerful healing properties allowing the body to regenerate the tendon quickly and effectively.

 If a tear in the muscle or tendon is identified on ultrasound, it will be directly injected into the tear to facilitate the healing process.
-Research results suggest that a series of three injections is required to achieve maximum benefit.

 Hyaluronic acid injection